Your First Day

 Launching begins at about 11.00 am depending on the weather and each pilot‘s needs.

-Get your glider ready and take away all the
+Get your glider ready and take away all the towing gear before we commence with launching.

 After your Landing:

-After your final landing our staff will pick you up and bring you and your glider to the hangar.
+After your final landing our staff will pick you up and bring you and your glider to the

-Back in the hangar clean your glider, return battery, maintenance release
+Back in the hangar clean your glider, return battery, maintenance release.

 A Typical Flight: